Throughout the life of the Margate Town Deal, we want to engage with the community, stakeholders and local businesses.

-We have analysed these responses as part of the evidence required in the development of the Margate Town Investment Plan.
-The information gathered through this engagement as well as statistical data about Margate’s residents, businesses and stakeholders is being used to help define the Town Investment Plan and inform selection of projects.
+In 2020 the first phase of community and local engagement focused on developing a shared vision and understanding priorities for change.
+Responses to Margate Town Deal questionnaires, face to face and digital events were analysed as part of the evidence required in the development of the Margate Town Investment Plan.
+The information gathered through this engagement as well as statistical data about Margate’s residents, businesses and stakeholders was used to help define the Town Investment Plan and inform selection of projects.

 If you need either of these reports in an alternative format please contact us.

 The People’s Panel is not itself a decision making body, so the membership will not be made public.
-Their role will be to help the board understand public opinions and put forward ideas for the board to consider.
+Its role is to help the Board understand public opinions and put forward ideas for consideration.

-The Margate Town Deal is made up of 50 members of the public selected at random to broadly represent the wider population.
+We are not currently looking to build the Panel numbers and are therefore closed to new applications.
+In any future call out, members of the public who apply will be selected at random to broadly represent the wider population.
 Anyone who lives or works in Margate could apply for the Panel with the exception of the following: